How to use AI Agent Skills (with Gemini CLI and Agent Skills for Firebase)

 5. Use your skill from Gemini CLI

-1. Start the Gemini CLI in Cloud Shell
+1. Start Gemini CLI:

 gemini

+You should see Gemini CLI recognize the new skill.
 You may need to press Enter to accept some default settings.

-2. Have gemini list the skills available to it within its context
+1. Have gemini list the skills available to it within its context

 /skills